Upcoming Webinar

 Summary

-This is a simple example of programming with MicroPython on a Raspberry Pi.
-We implemented a simple test client with MicroPython umqtt.simple, and completed the connection and message sending and receiving between the client and the MQTT server.
-The biggest advantage of MQTT is that it provides real-time reliable messaging services for connected remote devices with very little code and limited bandwidth, while the Raspberry Pi is a small, low heat, low energy, and relatively comprehensive hardware module.
-Combining the two can help you develop more innovative applications, even in microcontrollers or constrained environments.
+The most significant advantage of MQTT is its ability to provide real-time reliable messaging services for connected remote devices with minimal code and limited bandwidth.
+Additionally, the Raspberry Pi 4 is a small, low-energy, low-heat, and relatively comprehensive hardware module.
+Combining these two technologies can help you develop more innovative applications, even in microcontrollers or constrained environments.

 Try EMQX Cloud for Free